psth2876/student_analysis/README.md

 ![image](https://user-images.githubusercontent.com/23220212/178695740-00509b04-0f7e-4322-9946-7c1275795be0.png)

-*Figure 2: Students according to gender in dataset*
+*Figure: Students according to gender in dataset*

 **The number of female students is greater than male students in both schools which can be considered normal as its ratio is considerable for